 Also See: My Dog Ate Nutella!
 What To Do

-Whatever you think will be the best option for you, it’s best to talk to your vet to get their advice before making a decision.
+Whatever you think will be the best option for you, it’s best to talk to your vet to get their advice before making a decision on what to do after your dog eats a toothpick.
 If you do find that they recommend seeing you, be honest about your available funds, they’ll be able to adapt their plan to fit your budget.
 They’d much rather do plan B than be presented with an ill dog because you didn’t seek help from the start.